G.U.Y.: Background and production

-The cast from RHOBH featured included Lisa Vanderpump, Yolanda Foster, Carlton Gebbia, Kyle Richards, and Kim Richards, who acted as instrument players in the video.
-Kyle Richards and Vanderpump also accompany Gaga on a different sequence in the video, showing the trio taking revenge against a corporation.
+Kyle Richards and Vanderpump accompany Gaga on a different sequence in the video, showing the trio taking revenge against a corporation.
 Vanderpump explained that they were contacted by Andy Cohen—who himself has a cameo appearance in "G.U.Y."—from Bravo and were signed for side-roles in the video.
 Richards noticed that Gaga was a perfectionist on the set, with Vanderpump saying that the singer took charge of every detail of the production.
 They explained to The Hollywood Reporter that Gaga wanted the housewives to "feel and look beautiful and fierce" and during one of the homicide scenes she explained: "I want you to whip that ponytail even more.
 Go back and really exaggerate your head-flipping'.
 I was like, 'Whatever you say'.
 [Vanderpump] To get me into a lace bodysuit, there's not many people I'd do that for.
 I'm 53 years old, for God's sake.
 She said, 'This is what you're wearing'."
 Richards personally wanted to play the guitar since she had been taking lessons.

 Gaga also used the 3D game Minecraft in a sequence and enlisted Minecraft YouTuber SkyDoesMinecraft in a sequence which depicts the singer reviving famous men who have been dead.
 The artist had been a fan of the game since Martyn Littlewood of The Yogscast used it to create a parody of her 2011 single, "Born This Way", which she appreciated.
 Minecraft and Lego were also used to create little items like fruits and chairs in the video.
 The 3D theme also expanded onto using artist Nathan Sawaya's Lego sculpture Yellow—which showed a man ripping his chest out—in a sequence showing Gaga's head being transposed on the artpiece.
 Sawaya recalled that Gaga had contacted him for collaborating on the music video.
 They mutually agreed on the idea of making art "accessible" and decided on the different sculptures to be created, including a duplicate of Yellow, without the head.
 Sawaya then traveled to Hearst Castle to install the art pieces for the shoot.
 Multiple designer dresses were also used in the video namely, a white ensemble with a giant headpiece by Jean Paul Gaultier, jeans by Versace, a red swimsuit by La Perla and a black one by Madrid label POL, jewelry from Lynn Ban, and custom made sandals form Ruthie Davis.
 The homicide scenes showed designs by Helen Yarmak, lace bodysuits by Somarta and Aturo Rios feathered headpiece.
 Designer Bea Szenfeld created a dress from paper resembling a teddy bear as well as other couture.
 Finally, gold colored latex body suit created by Atsuko Kudo was also work by Gaga, as well as gold garments for her backup dancers.